eguiraud/tdataframe/README.md

 ## Perks
 * lazy evaluation: filters are only applied when an action is performed.
 This allows for parallelisation and other optimisations to be performed
+* support for functional *graphs* as opposed to chains: the state of the chain can be stored and reused at any point.
+Smart optimisations are performed in order to only loop and execute actions in bulk, as lazily as possible
 * a default set of branches can be specified when constructing a `TDataFrame`.
 It will be used as fallback when a set specific to the filter/action is not specified
 * transparent parallelisation of loops over trees becomes possible
 * does not require any change to ROOT